YaleDHLab/humanities-data-mining/GLOSSARY.md

 The term "object" is one of the more abstract concepts we will encounter this semester.
 In Python, "everything is an object".
 This means that we can use the word "object" to refer to strings, lists, functions, as are plenty of other constructs we will encounter over the course of the semester.

+### Optical Character Recognition (OCR)

+OCR refers to the process of converting an image of a text into searchable text.
+The process can be error prone, depending on the quality of the image and typeface.
+It also works best with printed rather than handwritten materials.
+For OCR software, we recommend trying [Abbyy FineReader](https://pdf.abbyy.com/).

 ### Parameter

 The word "parameter" is used in the same way the word "argument" is used--both refer to the piece(s) of data that we pass into a function.